Practical Experience with Stable Set and Coloring Relaxations: Computational Study

 \subsection{Summary of Results}

-In Subsections~\ref{results_stable_set} and~\ref{results_coloring}, we performed an extensive computational study of bounds for stability and chromatic numbers by incorporating valid inequalities into the SDP for the computation of the Lovász theta function.
-We assessed these bounds across various instances from the literature and provided detailed analysis.
+In Sections~\ref{results_stable_set} and~\ref{results_coloring}, we performed an extensive computational study of bounds for stability and chromatic numbers by incorporating valid inequalities into the SDP for the computation of the Lovász theta function.
+We assessed these bounds across various instances from the literature and provided a detailed analysis.

-Overall, our findings show that once BOUND 1 is computed by incorporating non-negativity constraints and triangle inequalities into the SDP for the computation of the Lovász theta function, computing BOUND 2 becomes both efficient and straightforward.
-Furthermore, BOUND 2 not only computes quickly and easily but also significantly improves upon BOUND 1 for several instance classes, often providing better integer solutions, as seen particularly in Subsection~\ref{results_stable_set}.
-Notably, we limited our iterative computational approach to a maximum of ten iterations, but only a few iterations were required for most instances, further demonstrating the practical value of this approach for deriving upper bounds on $\alpha(G)$ and lower bounds on $\chi(G)$.
+Overall, our findings indicate that incorporating non-negativity constraints and triangle inequalities into the semidefinite program for the Lovász theta function enables an efficient transition to computing BOUND 2.
+In addition to being easy and fast to compute, BOUND 2 yields significantly stronger results than BOUND 1 for several classes of instances, often producing better integer solutions, as highlighted in Section~\ref{results_stable_set}.
+Interestingly, for the stable set problem, strong bounds on $\alpha(G)$ can also be achieved by computing BOUND 1* and BOUND 2*, which omit the triangle inequalities.

+Furthermore, it is worth mentioning that we limited our iterative computational approach to a maximum of ten iterations, but only a few iterations were required for most instances, further demonstrating the practical value of this approach for deriving upper bounds on $\alpha(G)$ and lower bounds on $\chi(G)$.

 We observe that the effectiveness of the computed bounds on $\alpha(G)$ and $\chi(G)$ generally depends on the size and sparsity of the instance.
 The best results are obtained for smaller and sparser instances, while performance tends to decrease for larger and denser ones.
-Interestingly, for certain evil instances in Subsection~\ref{results_stable_set} as well as queen graphs in Subsection~\ref{results_coloring}, adding inequalities into the SDP did not enhance the Lovász theta function.
+Interestingly, for certain evil instances in Section~\ref{results_stable_set} as well as queen graphs in Section~\ref{results_coloring}, adding inequalities into the SDP did not enhance the Lovász theta function.
 Despite this, our bounds remain highly competitive with those found in the literature and can be computed in relatively short running times.